 Color Collections: Timeless Color Wall

 Colonnade Gray is a medium-light gray with RGB values of R: 198 G: 192 and B: 182.
 The weak blue in this color profile gives Colonnade Gray its warmth, and the prominence of red is responsible for some brown undertones.

-This is a great choice for painting the walls of nearly any room, but my personal favorite use for Colonnade Gray is in the kitchen.
-The beautiful kitchen cabinets in the image below are Colonnade Gray by Sherwin Williams.
+This is a great choice for nearly any room, but my personal favorite use for Colonnade Gray is kitchen cabinets.
+The beautiful gray cabinets in the image below are Colonnade Gray by Sherwin Williams.

 Edgecomb Gray by Benjamin Moore (HC-173)